 Name Age Present position with Airgain, Inc.

-Joan H. Gillman 59 Director
+Joan H. Gillman 60 Director

-Arthur M. Toscanini 80 Director
+Arthur M. Toscanini 81 Director

 Joan H. Gillman has served on our Board since November 2016.
 Ms. Gillman served as Executive Vice President and Chief Operating Officer of Time Warner Cable Media from September 2006 to June 2016.
 She first joined Time Warner Cable as a new product and marketing consultant in January 2004 and served from May 2005 to September 2006 as Vice President of Interactive TV and Advanced Advertising.
-Prior to Time Warner Cable Ms. Gillman served in senior executive roles at OpenTV Corporation, British Interactive Broadcasting Holdings Limited, and Physicians' Online Inc. She has also held two of the top senior roles in the office of them U.S. Senator Chris Dodd-State Director and Legislative Director.
-Ms. Gillman currently serves on the board of directors of Centrica PLC, InterDigital, Inc., Cumulus Media Inc., and The Jesuit Volunteer Corp.
-She has previously served on the boards of directors of various private companies, industry associations, and not-for-profits, including the College of the Holy Cross, the CityParks Foundation, National Cable Communications LLC, and the Interactive Advertising Bureau.
+Prior to Time Warner Cable Ms. Gillman served in senior executive roles at OpenTV Corporation, British Interactive Broadcasting Holdings Limited, and Physicians' Online Inc. She has also held two of the top senior roles in the office of then U.S. Senator Chris Dodd-State Director and Legislative Director.
+Ms. Gillman currently serves on the board of directors of InterDigital, Inc. and, Cumulus Media Inc. She has previously served on the board of directors of Centrica PLC, as well as private companies such as BIA Communications (Boldyn Networks), Transit Wireless LLC, BlackArrow LLC and National Cable Communications (NCC), industry associations such as the Jesuit Volunteer Corp, the College of the Holy Cross Board of Trustees, and the CityParks Foundation.